OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-10.md

 Do not leave the entrance of the tent of meeting, or you will die, for the Lord’s anointing oil is upon you.”
 So they did according to Moses’ instructions.

 ## Leviticus 10:8
-Then the Lord spoke to Aaron, saying,
+The Lord addressed Aaron, saying,

 ## Leviticus 10:9
 “You and your sons must not drink wine or other fermented drink when you enter the tent of meeting, lest you die.
 This is a perpetual statute for your generations,